Roasted Beets with Fresh Mint Pesto

 1 to 2 bunches beets

-Cut off the beet greens.
+Cut off the beet greens (if attached).
 Trim ends of beets (on both sides).
-Wash beets well; then, pat dry.
-Drizzle beets with olive oil.
+Wash beets well; then, pat dry with paper towels.
+Use either a knife to create small diagonal slices on beets OR a fork to puncture beets all over to create “air holes” that allow steam to escape during the roasting process.
 Wrap beets in parchment paper, then wrap in aluminum foil.
-(Do not wrap aluminum foil directly over the beets as aluminum is heavy metal).
+(Do not wrap aluminum foil directly over the beets as aluminum is heavy metal and neurotoxin).

 Place wrapped beets on the parchment paper-lined baking sheet.

 When cool enough to handle, peel skin from the beets and slice thinly.
 Arrange beet slices on a serving plate.
-Drizzle with olive oil, then, top beets with fresh mint pesto (see recipe below).
+Drizzle generously with olive oil and season judiciously with Celtic sea salt.
+You can then top beets with fresh chopped mint or thinly sliced scallion rounds.

 Mint Pesto